 In 2019, the lifestyle brand marketing wave also tapped into consumer demand for experiential living.
 Many restaurants delivered on this with branded restaurant pop-ups, but Taco Bell and Nutella Cafe also launched hotel pop-ups where guests could book a stay in an immersive experience.”

-Those changing approaches to obtaining and keeping customers represent the biggest challenges and opportunities of digital restaurant dine-in trends for 2020.
+Those changing approaches to obtaining and keeping customers represent the biggest challenges and opportunities of digital restaurant dine-in trends.
 Businesses are rapidly changing their operations to create holistic, immersive experiences for guests.

 Additional driving forces of change include: